-Robyn Smith, the founder of Faithful-to-Nature, lives in Kommetjie with her hubby, and sons Cassie, who’s five, and three-month-old Kojo Viljoen.
+Robyn Smith, the founder of Faithful-to-Nature, lives in Kommetjie with her husband, and sons Cassie, who’s five, and three-month-old Kojo Viljoen.
 Robyn shares her aqua-green route with us.

 Faithful-to-Nature founder Robyn says: ‘I don’t just love where I live – I absolutely adore our little seaside village and most days have trouble deciding where to walk because there are so many beautiful spaces on the beach, wetlands and mountains.